 Enlighten me.
 No one in your position could be so obtuse, and selectively so, as to be unable to join the dots here.
 Syria’s ‘civil war’ may not be viewed – a smart teenager could tell you this – in isolation, as though Yugoslavia, Iraq and Libya had never happened.

-And as if the West had not planned to overthrow Assad long before the 2011 protests at Daraa.3 Protests from a people sufficiently nuanced in its reasoning – thanks in no small part to a Hafez Assad who for all his ruthlessness had raised literacy to above Western levels – to differentiate between a popular leader and the authoritarian state he sought to liberalise, and to value the secularist welfarism, underwritten by state ownership of key sectors, Baa’thism had brought in.
-This did not, of course, prevent Western media from presenting the Daraa protests in Ladybird binary as anti Assad, nor from ignoring evidence that the original protestors had gone home in disgust at Islamist infiltration.4
+And as if the West had not planned to overthrow Assad long before the 2011 protests at Daraa.3 Protests from a people sufficiently nuanced in its reasoning, thanks in no small part to a Hafez Assad who for all his ruthlessness had raised literacy to above Western levels,4 to differentiate between his popular son and the authoritarian state he wants to liberalise.
+Sufficiently nuanced too to value Ba’athism’s secularist welfarism, underwritten by state ownership of key sectors.
+This did not, of course, prevent Western media from presenting the Daraa protests in Ladybird binary as anti Assad, nor from ignoring evidence that the original protestors had gone home in disgust at Islamist infiltration.5

 So again I ask: where do they go, these critical faculties of yours?
 Where do you put them while stepping into overdrive to move us along – nothing to see here! – from cracks in the narrative on Bashar al-Assad, a man given a sweeping mandate in the 2014 presidential elections your paper, unable to depict them as rigged, chose to ignore.